The Petroleum Industry Bill Must Address Environmental Pollution and Concerns of Oil-Bearing Communities

 “Where in any year, an act of vandalism, sabotage or other civil unrest occurs that causes damage to petroleum and designated facilities or disrupts production activities within the host community, the community shall forfeit its entitlement to the extent of the cost of repairs of the damage that resulted from the activity with respect to the provisions of this Act within that financial year”.

-Previous researches conducted by Social Action reveals that oil theft which is the major reason for puncturing oil pipelines is carried out mainly by armed cartels who are most times not even members of the community.
+Previous researches conducted by Alone reveals that oil theft which is the major reason for puncturing oil pipelines is carried out mainly by armed cartels who are most times not even members of the community.
 Placing the responsibility of protecting oil installations from armed gang members on unarmed communities is simply an unrealistic expectation.
 If this provision is allowed to stand, it could result in consistent denial of benefits which could in turn engender conflicts.

 We request members of the National Assembly to give ample time for host communities to make presentations on the Petroleum Industry Bill.
 The National Assembly can achieve this by working with the state houses of assembly in the various states to hold public hearings and reduce the burden of poor community members travelling to Abuja for hearings only to be denied participation.